Weiron Tan

-Weiron Tan (born 3 December 1994) is a Malaysian racing driver.
+Weiron Tan (陈韦龙 (Chén Wéilóng, Tîn Ûi-lêng), born 3 December 1994) is a Malaysian racing driver who last competed in the GT World Challenge Asia for Audi Sport Team Absolute.
+He previously competed in the FIA World Endurance Championship for Jackie Chan DC Racing, where he, along with Jazeman Jaafar and Nabil Jeffri, became the first and only driver from Malaysia to win an FIA-sanctioned race at the international level.

 Career

 Karting

-Weiron was first introduced to go-karts at the age of 13, and by the age of 15 he was the first Malaysian champion in the PLUS Yamaha SL Cup Championship and the same year saw him emerge as vice champion in the Asian Karting Open Championship.
-In 2011, Weiron made his racing debut in Europe, competing in the WSK Series under the Works Kosmic Racing Kart Team.
-Weiron was also the only Malaysian among 6 other young international drivers chosen in the AirAsia Team Lotus Driver Development Program in 2011, later known as Caterham F1 Academy.
+Tan was first introduced to go-karts at the age of 13, and by the age of 15 he was the first Malaysian champion in the PLUS Yamaha SL Cup Championship and the same year saw him emerge as vice champion in the Asian Karting Open Championship.
+In 2011, Tan made his racing debut in Europe, competing in the WSK Series under the Works Kosmic Racing Kart Team.
+Tan was also the only Malaysian among 6 other young international drivers chosen in the AirAsia Team Lotus Driver Development Program in 2011, later known as the Caterham F1 Academy.

 Lotus GT4 Supercup Asia

-In 2011, Weiron took part in the Lotus GT4 Supercup Asia Series as the youngest contender and saw him win the championship with the most wins, podium finishes and pole positions.
+In 2011, Tan took part in the Lotus GT4 Supercup Asia Series as the youngest contender.
+He went on to win the championship, taking the most wins, podium finishes and pole positions.

-JK Asia Series
+JK Racing Asia Series

-In 2012 Weiron competed a part-season of the single-seater championship JK Asia Series.
+In 2012, Tan competed part-time in the single-seater championship JK Racing Asia Series.

 Formula Gulf 1000

-Later in 2012, he took part in selected rounds of Formula Gulf 1000 as well, the series in which he scored his first Formula race victory in Abu Dhabi.
+Later in 2012, Tan took part in selected rounds of Formula Gulf 1000 as well, the series in which he scored his first Formula race victory in Abu Dhabi.
 He followed that up with a double race win at the next meet and a fourth win at the season finale in Dubai, taking four victories from a possible six.

 Formula Renault 2.0

-In April 2013 Weiron embarked in the Protyre Formula Renault 2.0 Championship, the UK based junior single-seater series with Fortec Motorsport.
+In April 2013, Tan embarked in the UK-based Protyre Formula Renault 2.0 Championship with Fortec Motorsport.
 He made a huge impact, scoring five race wins and nine podium finishes to secure runner-up in the championship.